BlockScience/cag-map/docs/present.md

 ### Grammerly

 [Grammerly](https://www.grammarly.com/) can help you improve your grammar, but beware of installing it on a computer or browser that you use to handle sensitive information as it's probably logging everything you type and sending it to a server.

+### Better Writing Guides

+- [The day you became a better writer](https://www.scottadamssays.com/2015/08/22/the-day-you-became-a-better-writer-2nd-look/) - Scott Adams shares some clear and concise tips on writing better.
+Takes 2min to read.
+- [Get your memo read](https://seths.blog/2018/11/get-your-memo-read/) - Another short and practical guide on writing by Seth Godin.
+- [Writing for people who don't read](https://seths.blog/2018/06/writing-for-people-who-dont-read/) - Know your audience.
+Half the battle is finding people who want to hear what you have to say.
+- [Notes on writing](https://github.com/mnielsen/notes-on-writing/blob/master/notes_on_writing.md) - YC researcher Michael Nielsen shares his perspective on what makes writing good.
+- [Save time by writing better](https://blog.luisivan.net/saving-time-by-writing-better-11bce34f4631) - No one wants to read your disorganized writing.
+Good writing shows that you care.
+It's a sign of respect to the reader.
+- [The work required to have an opinion](https://fs.blog/2013/04/the-work-required-to-have-an-opinion/) - If you understand multiple perspectives on a subject you can anticipate and address likely questions and critiques.